-A Consultant Urologist, Mr Arackal Manu Nair, who worked with the infamous breast surgeon, Ian Paterson, is the second doctor who worked at Spire hospitals in Little Aston and Solihull to have investigations carried out into his practices.
+Consultant urologist, Mr Arackal Manu Nair, who worked with the infamous breast surgeon, Ian Paterson, was suspended and then placed under restrictions by the General Medical Council following investigations carried out into his practices.

-Mr Nair also performed surgery on cancer patients at Solihull hospital, part of Heart of England NHS Foundation Trust.
-In 2014, and following concerns raised by his colleagues to hospital bosses, the trust’s Deputy CEO, Dr Andrew Catto, requested a team from the Royal College of Surgeons to review Mr Nair’s surgical practices in both the NHS and private sector.
+Mr Nair, the second doctor who worked at Spire hospitals in Little Aston and Solihull, to be investigated, also performed surgery on cancer patients at Solihull hospital, part of Heart of England NHS Foundation Trust.
+Following concerns raised by his colleagues to hospital bosses, the trust’s Deputy CEO, Dr Andrew Catto, requested a team from the Royal College of Surgeons to review Mr Nair’s surgical practices in both the NHS and private sector.

 Around 170 patients have been recalled by the Heart of England NHS Trust after concerns were raised about the medic.
 His patients have all been contacted directly by the trust, as well as Spire Healthcare, and have been offered the opportunity to meet with an independent consultant to discuss their concerns and on-going care.